Entry requirements for undergraduate degrees

-Most of our undergraduate courses have their own entry requirements.
-These specific entry requirements can be seen on the page for each course or in our online prospectus.
-However, the University has a standard set of requirements for undergraduate courses which you can see below.
+Most of our undergraduate courses have their own entry requirements which can be seen on the relevant course page.
+There is also a standard set of requirements for undergraduate courses which you can see below.

-We have a long tradition of welcoming applicants from a wide range of backgrounds taking a variety of qualifications and we're used to admitting students with a combination of qualifications including A levels, BTECs, Access to HE Diplomas and vocational qualifications.
+We have a long tradition of welcoming applicants from a wide range of backgrounds taking a variety of qualifications and we're used to admitting students with a combination of qualifications including A levels, BTECs, Access to Higher Education Diplomas and vocational qualifications.

-The entry requirements for undergraduate degrees are given generally in UCAS Tariff points and you'll need at least 2 A levels (or equivalent qualification) to begin an Honours undergraduate degree programme or at least one for a Foundation degree.
+The entry requirements for undergraduate degrees are given generally in UCAS Tariff points and you'll need at least two A levels (or equivalent qualification) to begin an undergraduate degree programme or at least one for a foundation degree.

 Students in England will receive their A Level results on Thursday 18 August.
 These grades will be submitted by your teachers and will be based on a range of evidence which could include mock exams, coursework and other assessment completed in class (your school will confirm what evidence they will use).
 All subjects will have optional assessments set by exam boards, but these won't contribute to your final grade.

 The University of Hertfordshire welcomes the new T Level qualification for September 2022 entry for some courses.
 Our website will be updated with further information soon, but in the meantime please email firstname.lastname@example.org with your predicted entry qualifications and course of interest for more details.